hashicorp/terraform-provider-googleworkspace/docs/index.md

 attribute in the provider.
 Additionally, the user must have logged in at least once and accepted the Google Workspace Terms of Service.

-### Using fine-grained roles
+### Using Specific Administrator Roles
-When relying on fine-grained roles, it's not required to set up Domain-wide Delegation.
-If the execution environment of the Terraform pipeline provides an appropriate token as Application Default Credentials, you can use the provider without any further setup.
-Make sure to provide the required scopes for the ADC login.
-When using gcloud locally, this can be done by providing the `--scopes` parameter to [`gcloud auth application-default login`](https://cloud.google.com/sdk/gcloud/reference/auth/application-default/login).
-On Compute Engine for example, it's possible to [provide additional scopes](https://cloud.google.com/sdk/gcloud/reference/beta/compute/instances/set-scopes).
-This mechanism can be used both for end-users and service accounts.
+You do not need to set up domain-wide delegation if you are granting more specific administrator roles to the service account.
+If the Terraform pipeline execution environment provides an appropriate token as Application Default Credentials (ADC), you can use the provider without any further setup.

+When using gcloud locally, you can provide the required scopes for ADC login by adding the `--scopes` parameter to [`gcloud auth application-default login`](https://cloud.google.com/sdk/gcloud/reference/auth/application-default/login).
+For example, you can [provide additional scopes](https://cloud.google.com/sdk/gcloud/reference/beta/compute/instances/set-scopes) on Compute Engine.
+You can do this to configure access for both service accounts and end users.
 ```terraform
 provider "googleworkspace" {
   customer_id             = "A01b123xz"
 }
 ```

-The mechanism above won't work when running the pipeline on Cloud Build, as it doesn't (yet) support specifying additional scopes for Service Account tokens accessible during builds.
+The approach outlined above won't work on Cloud Build, as it doesn't (yet) support specifying additional scopes for Service Account tokens accessible during builds.
 Other pipeline setups rely on Service Account impersonation using `google_service_account_access_token` to let them use a single identity regardless of who is initiating the execution.
-In this case you can specify the `access_token` parameter.
+In this case, you can specify the `access_token` parameter.

 ```terraform
 provider "googleworkspace" {